Duties

 The Intervention Specialist supports the TrueNorth mission and is committed to the possibilities in every learner, every day.
 The Intervention Specialist strives to achieve the TrueNorth vision to be a national leader and highly valued partner with a courageous commitment to inclusive communities that equally value all people and inspire them to be active participants in our world.

-The Intervention Specialist supports the mission by providing ongoing coaching and consultation, technical assistance, professional development, collaborative problem-solving and crisis management support to all members of the educational team.
+The Intervention Specialist supports the student outcomes vision by providing ongoing coaching and consultation, technical assistance, professional development, collaborative problem-solving and crisis management support to all members of the educational team.

 Core Competencies: